xteeven/currentweb/docs/README.md

                 Sorry, your browser doesn't support embedded videos.
               </video>

-      - title: A thermal-enabled Encountered-type Haptics end-effector
+      - title: Virtual Temperature Rendering
-        icon:
+        icon: fire-flame-curved
         details: |
-          An attachment for serial robots, enabling thermal rendering for VR applications
+          This robotic end-effector renders realistic temperature changes, allowing users to feel the warmth of a virtual fire or the chill of ice in VR applications.
           <br><br>
               <video
                 autoplay